Non-linear Welfare-Aware Strategic Learning: Welfare Analysis

 Unlike compatibility results in Sec~\ref{subsec:da}, the \textit{decision-maker welfare} and either element of \textit{social welfare} (i.e., agent improvement $\text{IMP}(f)$ or agent safety $\text{SF}(f)$) in general are not compatible, and their compatibility needs all conditions in Thm.~\ref{thm:general} to be satisfied.

-\begin{proposition} The decision-maker welfare and social welfare are guaranteed to attain the optimum simultaneously regardless of the feature distribution $P_X$ and the cost function $c(x,x')$ if and only if Thm.~\ref{thm:general} holds. \end{proposition}
+\begin{proposition} Suppose agents have information level $K$ and $c(x,x')= (x-x')^TQ(x-x')$ where $Q$ is positive definite.
+The decision-maker welfare and social welfare attain the optimum simultaneously regardless of the feature distribution $P_X$ and $Q$ if and only if Thm.~\ref{thm:general} holds. \end{proposition}

 As illustrated in Example~\ref{example:quadlinear}, each pair of welfare may be incompatible when $h \notin \mathcal{F}$.
 Intuitively, since the decision-maker cannot deploy $f = h$, it cannot make accurate decisions and provide a correct direction for agents to improve.
 Similarly, Example \ref{example:quadquad} shows the incompatibility when $\mathcal{F}$ is non-linear.
 Although the decision-maker can deploy $f = h$ to attain the optimal $\text{DW}$, the agents may fail to improve because their limited information level produces incorrect estimations of $f$.
 When $\mathcal{F}$ is non-linear, the gradient $\nabla f(x)$ is no longer a constant, and agents with $K = 1$ will respond in the wrong directions.